cap-js/docs/node.js/best-practices.md

   function csvExport () returns csv;
 }
 ```
-The return type can be also annotated directly in the action or function declaration.
+Alternatively, the return type can be annotated in the declarations of actions or functions.
 ```cds
 function csvExport () returns @Core.MediaType LargeBinary;
 ```

-When returning custom media data, content information can be configured as part of the handlers result object.
+When returning custom media data, content information can be configured as part of the handlers `result` object.

-Ideally, handlers use [`req.reply`](events#req-reply-results), calling it with an instance of [stream.Readable](https://nodejs.org/api/stream.html#class-streamreadable) (named here `myReadable`).
-Include options to specify content disposition headers:
+When calling [`req.reply`](events#req-reply-results) in handlers, you can include options with an instance of [stream.Readable](https://nodejs.org/api/stream.html#class-streamreadable) to specify the [content disposition headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Content-Disposition).
+In the following example, the options are specified in the `stream.Readable` instance named `myReadable` :

 ```js
 srv.on('READ', 'Books', (req, next) => {